Pratt & Whitney PW1000G: Precursors

 Preliminary development was to end by June 1, the first test for 10 months later, and certification 20 months after, for $400 million.

 Pratt had tested gearboxes for 950 hours for $350 million in the previous decade and aimed for 99.5% efficiency.

 The ADP gearbox was 30% more powerful and the reversing pitch fan was not retained for the PW8000.

-Pratt was to control 60% of the program, shared with IAE partners MTU and FiatAvio but not Rolls-Royce, and possibly with Volvo and MHI.
+P&W was to control 60% of the program, shared with IAE partners MTU and FiatAvio but not Rolls-Royce, and possibly with Volvo and MHI.

 Its LP turbine ran at 9,160 rpm, reduced by 3:1 for a 3,250 rpm fan having a 1,050 ft/s blade tip speed down from 1,400 ft/s, dropping noise to 30 EPNdB cumulated below Stage 3 requirements.

 The 76–79 in fan had 20 titanium blades, and moved 1,369 lb of air per second in climb.

 The conventional 3-stage LP compressor was followed by a 5-stage, 12:1 HP compressor fitted with 700 blades inspired by the military ATEGG program's low aspect-ratio airfoils.

 A floatwall/TALON combustor was followed by a single stage HP turbine and a counter rotating 3-stage LP turbine with 400 blades, both computational fluid dynamics (CFD) optimized.